Real-World Experience, Flexible Education

 Pursue a masters with endorsement, endorsement only, or certificate only, and focus on effective and educational programming strategies and options that meet the needs of students identified as gifted, talented, and creative, and benefit all learners.
 Students within the classes represent teachers at all grade levels and within all content areas, as well as gifted education specialists.

-M.A. in Special Education: Gifted and Talented Emphasis with Gifted and Talented Specialist Endorsement
+M.A. in Special Education: Gifted Education Specialist Endorsement

 This option requires 33 credits and includes endorsement.

 Take the next step!
 Explore courses, contact information and admission requirements.

 Special Education: Gifted Education Endorsement-only Option

 Special Education: Gifted Education Graduate Certificate